python-control/python-control/doc/conventions.rst

 Linear time invariant (LTI) systems are represented in python-control in state space, transfer function, or frequency response data (FRD) form.
-Most functions in the toolbox will operate on any of these data types and functions for convering between between compatible types is provided.
+Most functions in the toolbox will operate on any of these data types and functions for converting between between compatible types is provided.

 State space systems
 -------------------